aamanbhagat/Fiancecl/SEO_COMPLETION_REPORT.md

 ## 🎯 Mission Accomplished

-All domain references have been successfully changed from `calculatorhub.space` to `calculatorshub.store` and comprehensive SEO best practices have been implemented across the CalculatorHub website.
+All domain references have been successfully changed from `calculatorhub.space` to `calculatorhub.space` and comprehensive SEO best practices have been implemented across the CalculatorHub website.

 ## 📊 Changes Summary

 ### Domain Migration
 - **Files Updated**: 132+ files
 - **Old Domain**: calculatorhub.space
-- **New Domain**: calculatorshub.store
+- **New Domain**: calculatorhub.space
 - **Status**: ✅ 100% Complete

 ### SEO Infrastructure Created